Stay Connected

 - Rinse your mouth, and then brush your teeth using a regular toothpaste with fluoride.

-Teeth Whitening by Rinsing with Water
+Regularly Rinsing with Water